 Let's start with the basics.

-Note, it is not a drain till it is down stream of the sanitary tee.
+sanitary tee.
+The fixture's drain and vent each begin at its sanitary tee.
+So, it is not a drain till it is down stream of the sanitary tee.
 We may install various fittings and join other fixture drains to drains but we may not do those things to trap arms.
 Things we do to trap arms have the potential to upset the protection the vent offers the trap seal, [the water in the trap] from siphonage.
+More on this later.

 There are ways to add drains to vents, this is called vertical wet venting.
 The rules for doing this address distances, pipe sizes, and the specific types of fixtures to be joined in that fashion.
 Find the rules in the section of your local plumbing code in the vents section under "vertical wet venting".
-Remember when you do your DIY plumbing, the plumbing code is for you not against you.
+Remember when you do your DIY plumbing, the plumbing code is for your protection, it is not against you.

 Here is the most common set up for what people refer to as washing machine pipes.
 In this image; A. is the vent, going to the roof or to join other vents on their way to the roof.
 The section "A" may be installed flat, no grade.

-B. is a vent 90 degree elbow.
+B. is a vent 90 degree elbow, [no sweep].
 This fitting may only be used in a vent section, and not always there.